allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Auto-build an SCL number from individual load items

 Many units schedule loads/munitions onto sorties by individual items, each having a code number.
-The combination of these individual code numbers generates the overal requested loading for the sortie, which in PEX is called Load Code.
+The combination of these individual code numbers generates the overall requested loading for the sortie, which in PEX is called Load Code.
 For example, the first two digits of the code would represent the air-to-ground munition, the second two digits the air-to-air munition, the third two digits the ECM pod, and the last two digits the ammunition.
 For example, a sortie with an AIM-9X air-to-air missile with a code of 22, a Mk-84 air-to-ground bomb with a code of 37, an ECM pod of code 41, and an ammo loading of 2500 rounds of code 25; would generate an overall Load Code number of 22374125.
-To use Load Codes in PEX, do the following: Use only a single station on the sortie.
+To use Load Codes in PEX, do the following:

+* Use only a single station on the sortie.
 Call it whatever you like, “Sortie” would be fine.

-Schedule individual load items onto that station and use drag-and-drop to order them.
+* Schedule individual load items onto that station and use drag-and-drop to order them.

-PEX will generate the Load Code and display it on the Mission Board and the Aircraft Status Board.
+* PEX will generate the Load Code and display it on the Mission Board and the Aircraft Status Board.

 Page Controls

-■ Squadron: Selects which squadron's missions/sorties and ground commitments are displayed.
+* Squadron: Selects which squadron's missions/sorties and ground commitments are displayed.

-■ MDS: Selects which sorties, by MDS, are displayed.
+* MDS: Selects which sorties, by MDS, are displayed.
 Only sorties that are assigned this MDS will display so if you have sorties that do not have an MDS assigned they will not show up or if you have sorties with a different MDS assigned, you wil need to change the MDS selection to view them.

-■ Local/Zulu: Selects whether the missions/sorties displayed for a given date are for that local date or Zulu date.
+* Local/Zulu: Selects whether the missions/sorties displayed for a given date are for that local date or Zulu date.
 Local date is determined by the user's location set in the Users & Permissions module.

-■ Calendar Control: The double arrows move the display five days at a time.
+* Calendar Control: The double arrows move the display five days at a time.
 The single arrow moves the display one day at a time.
 The calendar icon brings up a control that will allow you to select any date.

-■ Last Updated Time: The last time sortie data was updated.
+* Last Updated Time: The last time sortie data was updated.

-■ Formation Replication: This is the icon with the capital F located at the top right of the loads grid.
+* Formation Replication: This is the icon with the capital F located at the top right of the loads grid.
 When selected it has a down arrow beside it to indicate activation.
 When activated, any changes made to lead’s load/SCL will be replicated to the wingmen in the formation.

-■ Celestial Data: Sunrise/Sunset, Moonrise/Moonset, and Percent Moon Illumination are calculated based on the user's location's latitude/longitude and date.
+* Celestial Data: Sunrise/Sunset, Moonrise/Moonset, and Percent Moon Illumination are calculated based on the user's location's latitude/longitude and date.

     1. Right-Click on a Sortie Functions:

-A. Edit Munition Proj \#: When selected, a dialog opens allowing you to select a Munitions Project Number for the sortie.
+        1. Edit Munition Proj \#: When selected, a dialog opens allowing you to select a Munitions Project Number for the sortie.

-B. Clear All Load Items: When selected, clears all loads from the sortie.
+        2. Clear All Load Items: When selected, clears all loads from the sortie.

-C. Expand Day: Right-click on a day when in Five-Day view, select Expand Day and it expands the display to show the One-Day View.
+        3. Expand Day: Right-click on a day when in Five-Day view, select Expand Day and it expands the display to show the One-Day View.

-D. Collapse Day: Right-click on a day when in One-Day view, select Collapse Day and it collapses the display to show the Five-Day View.
+        4. Collapse Day: Right-click on a day when in One-Day view, select Collapse Day and it collapses the display to show the Five-Day View.

     2. Right-Click on a Station Functions:

-A. Delete Load Item: When selected, the load item wil be deleted.
+        1. Delete Load Item: When selected, the load item wil be deleted.

-B. Add Station: When selected, adds a new station to the end of your list of stations cal ed New Station.
+        2. Add Station: When selected, adds a new station to the end of your list of stations cal ed New Station.
 You can rename the station and otherwise use it as you would any other station.
 This allows you to account for a tail number that has an extra station.

-C. Delete Station: When selected, deletes the station you right clicked in, along with any loads on the station.
+        3. Delete Station: When selected, deletes the station you right clicked in, along with any loads on the station.

-D. Clear Station Load Items: When selected, al load items on the station wil be deleted.
+        4. Clear Station Load Items: When selected, al load items on the station wil be deleted.

 FS - ICBM Schedule